Unrest erupts at Jerusalem holy site ahead of march

 Gaza's Hamas rulers praised what they called “the great heroism” shown by Palestinians at Al Aqsa earlier Sunday.
 “The Islamic Palestinian Arab identity of the Al Aqsa Mosque will be protected by our people and their valiant resistance with all their might,” said Hazem Qassem, a spokesman for the group.

+The group, however, may be wary of getting involved in another round of fighting.
+Gaza was hard hit in last year's war, and the territory is still struggling to repair the damage.
+In addition, some 12,000 Gazan laborers are now permitted to work inside Israel as part of efforts to maintain calm between the enemies.
+Renewed fighting could risk losing those jobs, which have given a small boost to Gaza's devastated economy.

-Early on Sunday, some 1,800 Jewish pilgrims visited the contested hilltop compound where the Al Aqsa Mosque is situated, according to Israeli police.
+Early on Sunday, some 1,800 Jews visited the contested hilltop compound where the Al Aqsa Mosque is situated, according to Israeli police.

 Al Aqsa is the third-holiest site in Islam and serves as a powerful symbol for the Palestinians.
 The compound also is the holiest site for Jews, who call it the Temple Mount and revere it as the home of the biblical Temples.
 The competing claims to the site lie at the heart of the Israeli-Palestinian conflict and have triggered numerous rounds of violence.